Vacuum pressure, dark energy and dark matter

 where $n_{B}$ and $n_{F}$ is the number of fundamental bosonic and fermionic modes, respectively.
-By virtue of the spin-statistics theorem we can rewrite $N_{0}$ in terms of spin degrees of freedom, i.e.\ $n_{0}$, $n_{1/2}$, $n_{1}$, etc.
+By virtue of the spin-statistics theorem we can rewrite $N_{0}$ in terms of spin degrees of freedom, i.e.\ $n_{0}$, $n_{1/2}$, $n_{1}$, etc. One should note that the particular case $n_{B}=n_{F}$ corresponds to supersymmetry.

 Recapitulating, the puzzle related to quantum vacuum fluctuations consists in getting under control the huge value of the vacuum energy density, strictly speaking, from our point of view, the (absolute) value of the pressure.
 Once the value becomes reasonable in its size, the sign puzzle emerges.
 The sign assumes the expected value, e.g.\ ``minus'' in \eqref{Pressure with modes}, only provided the number of bosonic fundamental modes is prevalent.